Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 Expert Warning: Avoid 'resume padding' in your final two years.
 Elite committees are trained to spot activities joined solely for the sake of the application.

-Does a degree from Haverford College Worth It?
+Is a Haverford College Degree Worth It?

 Getting into Haverford College can be a great opportunity for many students.
 It is a prestigious institution known for its strong programs.
 However, whether it is worth it depends on your personal and academic goals, as well as your financial situation.
 Haverford College offers a rigorous academic environment and access to cutting-edge research, but it may not be the best fit for everyone.
 It's important to consider factors such as cost, location, and specific academic programs when making this decision.
-Please note that the average household income of the admitted students at Haverford College is USD: 79754.75 and unemployment rate is 3.24%.

 How much does a degree from Haverford College Cost?

-14.07% of the students are receiving Pell Grant and 8.23 percent are receiving Federal Grants.
+14.1% of the students are receiving Pell Grant and 8.2 percent are receiving Federal Grants.
 So it is a better choice to go to Haverford College and apply for PELL or federal loan grants.

 At Haverford College, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist Haverford College as your choice in the form.

-How much a Haverford College Graduate make?
+How much does a Haverford College Graduate earn?

-The average annual income of a graduate in the United States is USD: 40595
+The average annual income of a graduate in the United States is $40,595.

 Less Competitive Schools